-Budgeted cost: £ £46,790
+Budgeted cost: £ £82,261

 Activity Evidence that supports this approach Challenge number(s) addressed Embedding principles of good practice set out in the DfE's Improving School Attendance Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
-1, 2, 3, 4, 5, 6, 7, 8 To embed therapeutic support for all children and those with SEMH needs to improve resili- ence, readiness to learn and general wellbeing.
+1, 2, 3, 4, 5, 6, 8,9 To embed therapeutic support for all children and those with SEMH needs to improve resilience, readiness to learn and general wellbeing.
 The need to teach healthy coping strategies in early education has never been more urgent.
 By teaching children at a young age, we are helping to develop invaluable skills for life.
-It supports, in a highly practical way, the child's emotional development; learning to recognise and regulate one's emotions - vital to learning and personal well-being. https://educationendowmentfoundation.org.uk/educationevidence/teaching-learning-toolkit/social-and-emotionallearning 2, 7.
-To engage children in wider opportunities ac- credited through Children's University to broaden their horizons EEF funded this project to test whether extra-curricular activities, including social action, can help to improve pupil attainment and other attitudes and skills, such as motivation, confidence and team-working.
-There is a growing appetite to understand whether activities like these can promote improved outcomes, and there is also evidence that children from disadvantaged backgrounds are currently less likely to participate in these types of activities.
-2,7 To improve the quality of children's physical play and outdoor learning environment. https://educationendowmentfoundation.org.uk/educationevidence/teaching-learning-toolkit/physical-activity There are wider benefits from regular physical activity in terms of physical development, health and wellbeing as well as other potential benefits have been reported such as improved attendance.
-2, 7 Contingency fund for acute issues.
+It supports, in a highly practical way, the child's emotional development; learning to recognise and regulate one's emotions - vital to learning and personal well-being. https://educationendowmentfoundation.org.uk/education-evidence/teaching-learning-toolkit/social-and-emotional-learning 2, 8.
+Contingency fund for acute issues.
 Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
 All

-Total budgeted cost: £ [insert sum of 3 amounts stated above]Part B: Review of outcomes in the previous academic year
+Total budgeted cost: £ 530,822

+Part B: Review of outcomes in the previous academic year